benkitzelman/google-ajax-crawler/README.md

 ### timeout

 The max time (in seconds) the crawler should wait before returning a response.
+After the timeout has been reached, a snapshot of the DOM in its current state is returned.
 Defaults to 30 seconds.

 ### driver